- Cheapest non-owner car insurance companies in Michigan

 Travelers is another great option for non-owner car insurance in Michigan, with average rates of $58 per year.
 It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.49.

-Our third pick is Geico.
-Geico rates average $703.
-Its NAIC complaint ratio is 0.91, and it has a rating of A++.
+Our third choice is GEICO, with an average rate of $703.
+It has an NAIC complaint ratio of 0.91 and an AM Best rating of A++.

 Non-owner car insurance in Michigan by age and gender

-Below are the average Michigan rates for non-owner car insurance based on age and gender.
+Here are the average Michigan non-owner car insurance rates by age and gender.

 Age group | Female | Male |